Customer Support during COVID-19

 When I’m ready to rehire employees that were let go, would the benefits waiting period still apply?

-Example: an employee is let go on 3/20 and rehired on 4/5; benefits would be reinstated 4/1, missed premiums would be deducted on the monthly Benefit True-Up statement, if applicable.
+Example: An employee is let go on 3/20 and rehired on 4/5 (less than 30 days apart); benefits would be reinstated 4/1, and any missed premiums would be deducted on the monthly PEO Benefits Administration Summary, if applicable.

 I will be reducing employees’ hours, potentially to below 30 hours/week.
 How will my benefits be affected?

 Note: If employees don’t have enough gross wages to cover their benefit premiums, they will not be deducted.
-Premiums will be captured on your monthly Benefit True-Up statement.
-See "When I’m ready to rehire employees that were let go, would the benefits waiting period still apply?"
+Premiums will be captured on your monthly PEO Benefits Administration Summary.
+For more information, see the "When I’m ready to rehire employees that were let go, would the benefits waiting period still apply?"
+FAQ.

 Will PEO-sponsored short- and long-term disability plans work in coordination with any other pay (state disability, proposed PSL/FMLA, etc.)?